-These two projects are part of a wider set of projects, Brecks Fen Edge and Rivers Landscape Project, which is currently bidding for funding from the National Lottery Heritage Fund.
+These two projects are part of a wider set of projects, The Brecks Fen Edge & Rivers Landscape Partnership Scheme (BFER), supported by the National Lottery Heritage Fund.
 The project area, Breckland, is in Suffolk and Norfolk.
-If funding is agreed, the project will run 2020-2025.
+The project will run 2020-2024.

 Reasons for the project

 The rivers and other water bodies have always been very important in Breckland, a very dry area with hot summers.
 There is a rich tradition of swimming and other water-based recreation across the generations, and we hope to uncover many memories, old photos and films, stories and folklore about these activities.

 Although young people have carried on the tradition of flocking to local swimming spots in the rivers in the summer, many people have lost the knowledge and confidence to do so, and myths and fears – some exaggerated – have taken their place.
 The places people go to swim and enjoy the water have always been those to which they have access, often associated with footpaths and bridleways, places of baptism, ferries, mills and old ponds.

 We need to celebrate this heritage, and also to look at current attitudes and – in conjunction with other projects such as Healing Waters – to revive and to continue into the future our connection with the water in the Breckland landscape.

 • To train adults and young people in archive research, oral history interviewing and related skills, manipulating digital photographs, and to train young people in compiling and presenting material, storytelling and making films

 • To uncover the heritage of swimming and other river-based recreation in the past and present, by gathering memories, stories and folklore, photos and film

 • To understand and celebrate the heritage and traditions of swimming and other watery activities

 • To connect us to this important aspect of the Breckland landscape